Virtual Duckiedrone Takeoff Demo#

 Debugging and parameter tuning#

-If the performance of your Duckiedrone is inconsistent or the takeoff does not execute properly, consider the following debugging steps.
+If the performance of your virtual Duckiedrone is inconsistent or the takeoff does not execute properly, consider the following debugging steps.

 Verifying MAVROS connection#